openmoh/openmohaa/README.md

 If you encounter a bug, report it by creating a new [issue](https://github.com/openmoh/openmohaa/issues).
 Make sure to select the `Bug report` template and fill in the appropriate fields.

-If you need help or have a problem, you can head over to the [discussions](https://github.com/openmoh/openmohaa/discussions) or join the OpenMoHAA Discord server (the link is at the bottom of this README).
+If you need help or have a problem, you can join the [OpenMoHAA Discord server](https://discord.gg/NYtH58R).

 ## Compiling